 Children have Special Educational Needs if they have a learning difficulty which calls for special educational provision to be made for them above their peers.

 Our SEND policy details how we aim to ensure that necessary provision is made for any pupil who has SEND and those needs are made known to all staff who work with them (available from the school office).

-Mr. Riby is our Inclusion Leader which includes the role of SENCO.
-He is available to answer any questions you may have and you can contact him via email at [email protected], via phone on 01709 892044, or can arrange an appointment with him via the school office.
-Our Inclusion Governor is Mrs. Ward.
+Mrs. Grantham is our Inclusion Leader which includes the role of SENCO.
+She is available to answer any questions you may have and you can contact her via email at [email protected], via phone on 01709 892044, or can arrange an appointment with her via the school office.
+Our SEND Governor is Mrs. Skelton.
 Please click here for our policies and SEND information report.

 If you are not happy with the provision made for your child, please contact the school office to arrange a meeting with the class teacher or SENCO and explain your concerns to them first.
 If you are not satisfied that your complaint has been addressed, please ask to speak to the Head Teacher.
 If you do not feel that the issues have been resolved, please follow our formal complaints procedure as outlined in the Complaints Procedure policy.

 If a child is identified who is not making adequate progress they will be placed on our SEN register as a child who receives SEN support.
 Parents will be invited in to school to discuss what intervention will be put in place to ensure your child makes adequate progress.
 This may include: